ElektroG Explained: What Manufacturers and Retailers of Electrical Appliances Need to Know in 2025

 FAQs

-What are the core obligations under ElektroG?
+What are the key requirements of the ElektroG?